- How a car lease works

 Convenience is another factor.
 Since you don’t have an equity stake in the car, you don’t have to worry about trade-in or going through the hassle of selling your car to a private party.
 Leasing a car also means that the car is covered by the manufacturer’s warranty and in some cases the deal may also include regularly scheduled maintenance, so you have almost no repair liability.
 A really long term loan could end up costing you for extended warranty coverage as well as routine and unscheduled maintenance and repairs to get comparable peace of mind.

 When you sign a lease, you are committing to the entire length of the lease and are responsible for all the payments.
-If, for some reason, you want to get out of the deal before it’s time to turn in the car, you may find yourself liable for early termination charges, which could amount to the full value of the remaining payments.
+If you want to get out of the deal before it’s time to turn in the car, you may find yourself liable for early termination charges, which could amount to the full value of the remaining payments.
 Again, check the contract carefully to fully understand the extent of your liability.

 To the manufacturer, a lease is just like a sale but not to the person who ends up driving the vehicle.
 Typically the vehicle is sold to a financial institution backing the lease.
-You, as the lessee, are not the owner of the vehicle; instead, the title is held by the lessor.
+You, as the lessee, are not the owner of the vehicle; instead, the lessor holds the title.
 Even though you don’t hold title for the vehicle, you are responsible for its use, which includes registration and insurance.

-The latter is important because if you are in an accident and the vehicle is totaled, you are responsible for the car’s replacement.
+The latter is important because if you are in an accident and the vehicle is a total loss, you are responsible for the car’s replacement.
 If the value exceeds your coverage, you may be liable for the difference (or the balance of the lease payments).
 As a result, it may be wise to consider extra-cost GAP (Guaranteed Asset Protection) insurance to provide coverage in such an event.

-Residual values also play an important role on the basic terms of the lease, which you should fully understand before entering the contract.
+There are two types of leases, open- and closed-end contracts.
 A closed-end lease is also referred to as a walk-away lease.
-Once you’ve finished the lease term, you turn in the car and barring any excess mileage or wear-and-tear issues, you simply walk away and it is up to the lessor to handle the vehicle disposal.
-The lessor has assumed the risk associated with the vehicle’s resale.
+Once you’ve finished the lease term, you turn in the car and barring any excess mileage or wear-and-tear issues, you simply walk away.
+It is up to the lessor, who has assumed the risk of the vehicle’s resale value to handle its disposal.
 If the value is higher than the residual value, the lessor pockets the difference; if it’s less than the estimated residual the lessor is out the money.
-Since the lessor is assuming the resale risk, closed-end leases tend to cost more than open-end leases.
+Since the lessor assumes the resale risk, closed-end leases cost more than open-end leases.

 In an open-end lease, you share the risk.
-If the vehicle is worth more, you may be entitled to a refund.
+If the vehicle is worth more, you may get a refund.
 If the vehicle is worth less, you may owe the lessor money.
-In some cases, the residuals are intentionally set high in order to reduce capitalized cost and in turn the monthly payment.
+In some cases, the residuals are intentionally set high to reduce the capitalized cost and in turn, the monthly payment.
 But this can result in a so-called balloon payment owed by the lessee at the end of the term.
-Understanding the relationship between the vehicle’s residual value and your responsibility to pay is critical to avoiding any nasty surprises when you return the car.
-These days the closed-end lease is the norm, but be certain you know which type of lease you are acquiring before you sign the documents.
+Understanding the relationship between the vehicle’s residual value and your responsibility to pay is critical.
+This will avoid any nasty surprises when you return the car.
+Be certain you know which type of lease you are acquiring before you sign the documents.

 In any lease, you should also determine whether or not you have an option to buy the car at the end of the contract and at what cost.
-That ability could pay dividends if used car values are up and you have the opportunity to buy a car you are familiar with at below-market pricing.
+That ability pays dividends if used car values are up and you can buy the car you are familiar with at below-market pricing.